CLAS-205/au24-site/docs/textbook/unit2/lesson7-numbers/index.md

 9. 2900
 10. 3158

-**Practice Set D:** Convert each of the Roman numerals to Hindu-Arabic numerals.
+**Practice Set C:** Convert each of the Roman numerals to Hindu-Arabic numerals.
 (Some numerals will follow additive conventions; others will follow subtractive conventions!)

 1. IV
 2. IIII